Master of Education - Foreign Language

 The USF Graduate School and the College of Education have prerequisites for admission.
 Please

-check the Admissions pages of the College of Education as well as the USF Graduate School for further information.
+check the Admissions pages of the College of Education as well as the USF Office of Graduate Studies for further information.

 Admission to the M.Ed. in Foreign Language is based on a comprehensive evaluation of each candidate's demonstrated potential to successfully complete all course requirements specific to this degree.
 Success in this program requires excellent presentation and writing skills, scholarship and a commitment to systematic inquiry.
 Faculty take into account all information for admissions decisions — balancing previous grade point averages, test scores, previous success in graduate coursework, recommendations, and professional experience.
 They will also look at the fit of the program to each applicants' personal and professional goals.